DeepakJhaaa/javascript-developer-handbook/src/_Javascript/README.md

 ## 1. Variable and Types

 ### 1.1.
-What's the difference between a variable that is: `null`, `undefined` or `undeclared`?
+What's the difference between a variable that is: `null`, `undefined` or undeclared?
+How would you go about checking for any of these states?

-**Undeclared** - variables are created when you assign a value to an identifier that is not previously created using var, let or const.
+**Undeclared** variables are created when you assign a value to an identifier that is not previously created using `var`, `let` or `const`.
 Undeclared variables will be defined globally, outside of the current scope.

-In strict mode, a ReferenceError will be thrown when you try to assign to an undeclared variable.
+In strict mode, a `ReferenceError` will be thrown when you try to assign to an undeclared variable.
 Undeclared variables are bad just like how global variables are bad.
 Avoid them at all cost!
-To check for them, wrap its usage in a try/catch block
+To check for them, wrap its usage in a `try`/`catch` block.

 ```js
 function foo() {